MetaMask/metamask-docs/docs/guide/snaps-concepts.md

 ### How to use it

-To use custom UI, you must first install the `@metamask/snaps-ui` NPM package:
+To use Custom UI, you must first install the `@metamask/snaps-ui` NPM package:

 ```sh
 yarn add @metamask/snaps-ui